OctopusDeploy/People/Support.md

 - I proactively coach people, accelerating them along their personal growth trajectory.
 - I give radically candid feedback which is timely, actionable, and helpful.
 - The feedback I give in performance reviews is rarely a surprise because it summarises the timely, actionable, and helpful feedback my teammate has been receiving.
-- I am a positive contributor to how we approach people and culture in the Application Support team, including hiring, performance reviews, culture fit, salary reviews, and how we pay.
+- I am a positive contributor to how we approach people and culture in the DevOps Support team, including hiring, performance reviews, culture fit, salary reviews, and how we pay.

 The Senior DevOps Support Manager encompasses everything in the Support manager role, with added confidence and ability to execute.
 Rather than re-writing the same PD, I have extracted two examples below to highlight the differing expectations between the roles.